 "Shit, you don't get to do this Sam...Damnit!"

 Dean felt for Sam's pulse, felt it ebb and the last weak beat until nothing greeted his fingers anymore and he was staring at Sam's blue tinged lips, his own heart racing.

 Tilting Sam's head back, Dean placed his mouth over Sam's and blew a deep full breath.

 Rearing back, Dean hesitantly laid his hands over Sam's bruised chest, noticing the spreading darkness of injury and pressed, wincing as he felt Sam's body give way to his hands, knowing if he was awake this would hurt like hell.

 "Breathe Sammy..."
 Dean whispered, tears breaking.
-He could feel something rushing through his veins, his stomach, tighten in an iron grip and still his baby brother was laid out before him, pale and still.
+He could feel something like dread rushing through his veins, his stomach, tighten in an iron grip of ice around him because still his baby brother was laid out before him, pale and still.
+Not breathing.